Qiskit/qiskit-aer/CONTRIBUTING.md

 We only support *Visual Studio* compilers on Windows, so if you have others installed in your machine (MinGW, TurboC) you have to make sure that the path to the *Visual Studio* tools has precedence over others so that the build system can get the correct one.
 There's a (recommended) way to force the build system to use the one you want by using CMake `-G` parameter.
-Will talk about this and other parameters later.
+We will talk about this and other parameters later.

 #### <a name="win-build"> Build </a>

 **Python extension**

-As any other python package, we can install from source code by just running:
+As any other Python package, we can install from source code by just running:

     (QiskitDevEnv) qiskit-aer > pip install .

 This will build and install `Aer` with the default options which is probably suitable for most of the users.
-There's another pythonic approach to build and install software: build the wheels distributable file.
+There's another Pythonic approach to build and install software: build the wheels distributable file.

    (QiskitDevEnv) qiskit-aer > python ./setup.py bdist_wheel